winchfilbert/Go-Learning/netsysprog_session2&3/README.md

-this code i think is to teach how does shakehand works from the theory explained, by learing how the client and server interacts, server as that the one who awaits another connection and serve, and client as the requester of the connection
+this code i think is to teach how does shakehand works from the theory explained, by learning how the client and server interacts, server as that the one who awaits another connection and serve, and client as the requester of the connection